sotownsend/threadsafe-hiredis-rb/README.md

 # threadsafe-hiredis-rb
+## There are issues with this library and certain stacks.
+Current advice is to use redis-rb for the time being.
 This is a fork of the original hiredis-rb that includes threadsafe support.
 All credit for hiredis-rb is attributed to Pieter Noordhius (https://github.com/redis/hiredis-rb).

 Do not include hiredis with this gem, this is not a plugin, this is a full backwards compatible fork that only has an additional class for thread safe connections (''Hiredis::ThreadSafeConnection'') and a special driver for redisrb.
 The include statement remains 'redis', not 'threadsafe-hiredis'.